Systems of Twinned Systems: A Systematic Literature Review: Results

 In terms of contribution types (\tabref{tab:contribution-type-table}), the vast majority are technical contributions (\xofyp{60}{80}), often proposing new architectures or implementations.
 Conceptual works (\xofyp{13}{80}) make up a smaller portion of the sample, and case studies are underrepresented (\xofyp{7}{80}).

-As illustrated in \figref{fig:trl-v-cont}, technical contributions dominate across all TRL levels but especially in demo prototypes and initial stages.
-Conceptual works appear mostly at early TRL stages.
-Case studies are rarely found and only emerge beyond the initial and proof-of-concept stages.
+As illustrated in \figref{fig:trl-v-cont}, technical contributions are the most typical across all TRLs but especially in demo prototypes and initial stages.
+Conceptual works appear mostly at lower TRLs.
+Case studies, i.e., in-depth investigations of a real-world, contemporary phenomena within their actual contexts~\cite{crowe2011case}, are rarely found and only emerge beyond the initial and proof-of-concept stages.
 This reflects a strong emphasis on engineering feasibility but limited real-world validation.